SvenMichaelKlose/tunix/src/bin/lisp/README.md

 ## Differences to other dialects

-TUNIX Lisp is very much like any other dialect.
-Here are some things that raise an eyebrow when seeing them the first
+The TUNIX Lisp dialect is very much like any other.
+Here are some things that raise an eyebrow when seeing them the first time, but can be cleared up quickly:
-time:

 | Most other dialects    | TUNIX Lisp      |
 |------------------------|-----------------|